Anmol-Arora2309/parameter-optimization/README.md

 # Parameter Optimization for SVM on Liver Disorder Dataset

-This repository demonstrates the process of parameter optimization for Support Vector Machine (SVM) models using the **Liver Disorders Dataset** from the BUPA Medical Research Ltd. database.
-The dataset contains information about blood tests for liver disorders, potentially arising from excessive alcohol consumption.
+This repository presents the approach taken to optimize parameters for Support Vector Machine (SVM) models, utilizing the Liver Disorders Dataset provided by BUPA Medical Research Ltd. This dataset comprises blood test data that may indicate liver issues, often associated with high alcohol consumption.

 ## Dataset Overview